connordlw/multicomplex-matrices/README.md

 A 1xk array containing the eigenvalues for the J matrix.

-A kxk array containing the eigenvectors for the J matrix.
+A kxk array containing the eigenvectors for the J matrix as columns.
+The i-th column is the eigenvector for the i-th eigenvalue from the array above.

 A kxk array containing the inverse of the eigenvector matrix.